Ableton/maxdevtools/maxdiff/README.md

 ### Setup

-1. In a `.gitattributes` file in the root of your repo, apply diff attributes for `.maxpat`, `.amxd` and `.als` files:
+1. In a `.gitattributes` file in the root of your repository, apply diff attributes for `.maxpat`, `.amxd` and `.als` files:
 ```text
 *.maxpat              text diff=maxpat
 *.amxd                binary diff=amxd
 *.als                 binary diff=als
 ```

 2. To make the repository use the custom text converter scripts, add them to your local git configuration: in your `.git` folder, you'll find the `config` file.
-Assuming this repo is checked out in your home folder, you can add these lines:
+Assuming this repository is checked out in your home folder, you can add these lines:

    ```text
    [diff "maxpat"]